motopress/getwid/readme.txt

 == Description ==

 Getwid is a **collection of 40+ comprehensive Gutenberg blocks** that greatly extends the library of existing core blocks and 35+ unique pre-made block templates for the Block Editor.

+Getwid ships with all the common blocks available in other Gutenberg add-ons usually offered as premium plugins, PLUS Getwid has a great bunch of unique blocks!

 It's brought to you by MotoPress - a trusted WordPress developer with more than 7 years of experience in creating WordPress tools for content building.